finanalyst/collection/README.md

 *  **output-ext** is the extension for the output files

+*  **plugin-options** is mandatory, see [Plugin level configuration](Plugin level configuration.md) for more information

 All optional control flags are False by default.
-They are:
+For the Mode configuration they are:

 *  no-status

-*  recompile

-*  no-refresh

 *  full-render

 *  without-completion

 *  without-report

-*  without-processing

 *  no-preserved-state